FibreFoX/shopware-cli-additions/README.md

 ```sh
 docker compose run --rm -it --entrypoint /usr/bin/sudo shopware -E -u www-data php /var/www/html/bin/console plugin:create --create-config DynamicFilesCLIAdditions
 ```

+## Important note

+This is a learning project (which is not yet published)!
+If you want to use it, use it at your own risk!

 ## Dev-Setup
 Some commands I am using while development after `docker compose up`: